lightblueseas/model-data/MIGRATE_TO_JUNIT.md

    });
 }
 ```
-after that you can replace all assertEquals from
+after that you can replace all assertEquals
 From
 ```java
 @Test